owid/sdg-tracker.org/pages/zero-hunger.md

 <div class="target">
     <h2>Target 2.A: Invest in rural infrastructure, agricultural research, technology and gene banks </h2>
-    <p>UN definition: Increase investment, including through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries.</p>
+    <p>UN definition: <q>Increase investment, including through enhanced international cooperation, in rural infrastructure, agricultural research and extension services, technology development and plant and livestock gene banks in order to enhance agricultural productive capacity in developing countries, in particular least developed countries.</q></p>
-    <p>SDG Indicators: <a href="#2.A.1">2.A.1 The agriculture orientation index for government expenditures</a>, <a href="#2.A.2">2.A.2 Total official flows (official development assistance plus other official flows) to the agriculture
+    <p>SDG Indicators: <br><a href="#2.A.1">2.A.1 The agriculture orientation index for government expenditures</a> <br><a href="#2.A.2">2.A.2 Total official flows (official development assistance plus other official flows) to the agriculture sector</a>.</p>
-sector</a>.</p>
 </div>

 <div class="indicator" id="2.A.1">